AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## In what business scenarios do I need to purchase enterprise-level instances?

-For business scenarios to which different enterprise-level instances are applicable, see [t9548.md\#](/intl.en-US/Instance/Instance families.md) and [t9607.md\#](/intl.en-US/Best Practices/Best practices for instance type selection.md).
+For business scenarios to which different enterprise-level instances are applicable, see [Instance families](/intl.en-US/Instance/Instance families.md) and [Best practices for instance type selection](/intl.en-US/Best Practices/Best practices for instance type selection.md).

 ## How is the network performance of enterprise-level instances?

 The network performance of enterprise-level instances depends on their specifications.
 The higher their specifications are, the higher network performance the instances can deliver.
-For more information about the network performance of different instance specifications, see [t9548.md\#](/intl.en-US/Instance/Instance families.md).
+For more information about the network performance of different instance specifications, see [Instance families](/intl.en-US/Instance/Instance families.md).

 ## Which disk categories do enterprise-level instances support?

-For the disk categories that enterprise-level instances support, see [t9558.md\#section\_d9f\_cog\_644](/intl.en-US/Block Storage/Block Storage overview/Cloud disks.md).
+For the disk categories that enterprise-level instances support, see [Disk categories](/intl.en-US/Block Storage/Block Storage overview/Cloud disks.md).

 ## Which image types do enterprise-level instances support?

-For the public images that enterprise-level instances support, see [t130347.md\#](/intl.en-US/Images/Public image/Overview.md).
+For the public images that enterprise-level instances support, see [Overview](/intl.en-US/Images/Public image/Overview.md).

 You can also import custom images.
-For more information, see [t9706.md\#](/intl.en-US/Images/Custom image/Import images/Import custom images.md).
+For more information, see [Import custom images](/intl.en-US/Images/Custom image/Import images/Import custom images.md).

 ## What are the limits on changing the instance types of enterprise-level instances?

-For the limits on changing the instance types of enterprise-level instances, see [t20143.md\#](/intl.en-US/Instance/Change configurations/Instance families that support instance type changes.md).
+For the limits on changing the instance types of enterprise-level instances, see [Instance families that support instance type changes](/intl.en-US/Instance/Change configurations/Instance families that support instance type changes.md).

 ## Can I change a shared instance into an enterprise-level instance?

 Yes, you can change a shared instance into an enterprise-level instance.
-For more information, see [t20143.md\#](/intl.en-US/Instance/Change configurations/Instance families that support instance type changes.md).
+For more information, see [Instance families that support instance type changes](/intl.en-US/Instance/Change configurations/Instance families that support instance type changes.md).

 ## What characteristics do persistent memory optimized instances have?